Relational Depth Psychotherapy for Adults

 I’m a 1.5 generation Indian American cis woman, raised in the Midwest and living on unceded Ohlone land in the Bay Area for over a decade.
 I use she/her pronouns.

-I’ve spent many years engaged in my own inner work — both in response to hardship and because it is meaningful for me.
-Through meditation, dance, time in nature, and ongoing reflection, I strengthen my relationship with myself.
+I’ve spent many years engaged in my own inner work.
+Through meditation, dance, time in nature, and ongoing reflection, I continue to strengthen my relationship with myself.
 This personal cultivation grounds my work with clients, along with 15 years of clinical experience.

 I’m a Licensed Clinical Social Worker in California.
 I received my MSW from UC Berkeley and my BA from the University of Michigan.
 Before opening my private practice, I worked in hospitals, schools, residential treatment centers, and foster care and adoption settings.
 My training includes expressive arts, mindfulness, and parts-based approaches.

 Clients who work with me tend to be deep-feeling and introspective.
-They are looking for a space where their complexity is welcomed and respected, while also seeking support navigating everyday life and relationships.
+They are looking for a space where their complexity is welcome, while also seeking support navigating everyday life and relationships.

 How I Work